RTIInternational/harness-vue/docs/introduction/page-definitions.md

 * `label` (`String`): A label string intended to be used for things such as chart titles and reference text.
 * `component` (`String` or Component): The component meant to be rendered for this chart.
 This is intended for use with Vue's [dynamic component](https://vuejs.org/guide/essentials/component-basics.html#dynamic-components) functionality.
 This can either be a string referencing a component that is globally registered, or a component definition itself.
 If passing a component itself, make sure to read the note on including components [at the bottom of this page](#including-components-in-page-definitions).
 * `props` (`Object`): props meant to be mapped to the component once rendered.
-* `beforeSet` and `afterSet` functions: these functions will accept two arguments `(action, store)` and be run in the before/after hooks for the setter actions provided by Harness Vue using [Pinia's action subscriptions](https://pinia.vuejs.org/core-concepts/actions.html#subscribing-to-actions) The `action` argument will be an object with the name/args of the action and the `store` argument will be the pinia store representing this page.
+* `beforeSet` and `afterSet` functions: these functions will accept two arguments `(action, store)` and be run in the before/after hooks for the setter actions provided by Harness-Vue using [Pinia's action subscriptions](https://pinia.vuejs.org/core-concepts/actions.html#subscribing-to-actions) The `action` argument will be an object with the name/args of the action and the `store` argument will be the pinia store representing this page.

 ```js
 import { shallowRef } from "vue"